danwerner21/UniFLEX/Software/tools-bin/README.md

 This 'rm' version need also the 'rmdir' program to function.

+rm -rf *   WILL ERASE EVERYTHING from current directory and downwards!

 ************************************************************************************************

 'mount' and 'umount' are essentially Unix variants.
 They maintain the '/etc/mtab' file to register the status of mounted devices.
+It does NOT support umount on directories.

+mount /dev/w03 /home
+umount /dev/w03

 ************************************************************************************************

-* UniFLEX Disk Format Program
+* UniFLEX Hard Disk Format Program
 *
 * usage: ++ mkfsu +nsdrfqB
 * where: